-Preeclampsia is a condition where a woman experiences high blood pressure and protein in the urine during pregnancy or soon after delivery.
-This usually occurs after 24 to 26 weeks of pregnancy, and it is rare before 20 weeks.
-Although rare, preeclampsia may develop in the first six weeks of postpartum.
-Early-onset preeclampsia may occur any time before 34 weeks of pregnancy and can often be associated with severe symptoms.
+Preeclampsia in pregnancy is a condition characterized by high blood pressure and high protein in the urine during pregnancy or right after delivery.
+It usually develops after 24 to 26 weeks of pregnancy and rarely before 20 weeks.
+Occasionally, preeclampsia may even develop in the first six weeks of postpartum.
+Early-onset preeclampsia may occur before 34 weeks of pregnancy and is often accompanied by severe symptoms.

 Signs And Symptoms Of Preeclampsia

 The early symptoms and signs of preeclampsia may include (2):

 High blood pressure alone cannot suggest preeclampsia, and this may indicate other problems.
 A combination of these symptoms suggests the presence of preeclampsia.
 Pregnant mothers do not often notice these symptoms and are often identified during medical checkups in routine antenatal care (prenatal) visits.